Welcome to the 36th Metamorphosis Monday!

 The sink had a dark green “cultured” marble top…popular for the time frame during which the home was built.
 Unfortunately, I haven’t replaced that, yet.
-Not sure what I’m going to use…probably something that looks like (or is) furniture.
+Not sure what I’m going to use, maybe something that looks like (or is) furniture.

 I didn’t want to just paint the walls in this half bath, so I ultimately decided to re-wallpaper it.
 I’ve recently read that wallpaper is making a bit of a comeback.
 I redid this bath several years ago…long before I read that.
-I have a tendency to do my own thing and don’t really follow the trends…as you’ve probably already noticed.
-(LOL) No one ever accused me of being on the cutting age in decorating.
+I have a tendency to do my own thing and don’t really follow the trends.
+No one ever accused me of being on the cutting age in decorating.

 All wallpaper images below are from Thibaut.

 So here’s how it came out.
-It’s a bit hard to take pics in such a small space, plus, it’s a dreary, raining, un-sunshiny day outside…so it may appear a bit blah.
+It’s a bit hard to take pics in such a small space, plus, it’s a dreary, raining day outside, so it may appear a bit blah.

 I love wreaths and this one just seemed to fit the wallpaper with it’s natural, woodsy feel.

-Close-up of paper…I was told by the wallpaper store staff…that this paper is very popular for dining rooms.
-I could definitely see it in a man’s study or a library.
+Close-up of paper…I was told by the wallpaper store staff, this paper is very popular for dining rooms.
+I could also see it in a study or a library.
 The green in it works well with my counter/sink top that I’m stuck with for the time being.

-I love it when a bathroom is large enough to hold a piece of furniture….makes it feel a little less like a bathroom and more like a real room.
+I love it when a bathroom is large enough to hold a piece of furniture.
+It makes it feel a little less like a bathroom and more like a real room.

 Sheet music may have been stored on these shelves.
 I use them to hold monogrammed hand towels and paper hand towels.
-I often put both cloth and paper ones out when guests are here…that way they may use which ever they prefer.
+I often put both cloth and paper ones out when guests are here, that way they can use which ever they prefer.
 The red monogrammed towel is for Christmas time.

 And I think this is where the records would have been stored…great place to store more hand towels.
 Does anyone know if this was indeed an old music cabinet?